fairtale5/Karmie/docs/core/architecture/database.md

         tag_ulid: string;                     // ULID of the tag this reputation is for
         basis_reputation: number;            // Reputation from received votes
         voting_rewards_reputation: number;   // Reputation from casting votes
-        effective_reputation: number;        // Final/cached reputation score (used as the user's reputation in this tag)
+        reputation_total_effective: number;  // Final/cached reputation score (used as the user's reputation in this tag)
         last_calculation: bigint;            // Timestamp of last reputation calculation (nanoseconds)
         vote_weight: number;                 // User's voting weight in this tag (0.0 to 1.0)
         has_voting_power: boolean;           // Whether the user has sufficient reputation to have voting power